Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion: Persuasion Equilibria

-Now suppose $p_{0}\geq\hat{p}$, and consider any MPE.
-As above, if $p_{0}$ belongs to the waiting region, then the sender's payoff must exceed at least $p_{0}v-2c/\lambda$.
-If $p$ belongs to the stopping region, then the sender's payoff is equal to $v$.\footnote{At $\hat{p}$, the receiver is indifferent between $\ell$ and $r$. \emph{In any MPE}, however, she must take action $r$ if $\text{\ensuremath{\hat{p}}}$ is not in the waiting region.
-This is necessary for the existence of a best response of the sender.
-For example, in the no-persuasion equilibrium, if the receiver takes action $\ell$ at $\hat{p}$, then the sender has no optimal jump-target for $p<\hat{p}$. } In either case, the sender's payoff is at least as much as $p_{0}v-2c/\lambda$. \end{proof} We prove the folk theorem by constructing MPEs with a particularly simple structure: \begin{defn} A Markov perfect equilibrium is a \emph{simple MPE} (henceforth, SMPE) if there exist $p_{\ast}\in(0,\hat{p})$ and $p^{\ast}\in(\hat{p},1)$ such that the receiver chooses action $\ell$ if $p<p_{\ast}$, waits if $p\in(p_{\ast},p^{\ast})$, and chooses action $r$ if $p\geq p^{\ast}$.\footnote{We do not restrict the receiver's decision at the lower bound $p_{\ast}$, so that the waiting region can be either $W=(p_{*},p^{*})$ or $W=[p_{*},p^{*})$.
-Requiring $W=(p_{*},p^{*})$ can lead to non-existence of an SMPE (see Proposition \ref{prop:C2_hold} below, as well as the discussion in Footnote \ref{fn:dont_wait_at_phat}).
-Requiring $W=[p_{*},p^{*})$ can lead to non-admissibility of the sender's best response in Proposition \ref{prop:C2_fail} (see the discussion of admissibility in Appendix \ref{subsec:Continuous_Time_Game}).} \end{defn} In other words, in an SMPE, the receiver waits for more information if $p\in W$ and takes an action, $\ell$ or $r$, otherwise, where $W=(p_{*},p^{*})$ or $W=[p_{*},p^{*})$ denotes the \emph{waiting region:}
+Now suppose $p_{0}>\hat{p}$, and consider any MPE.
+As above, if $p_{0}$ belongs to the waiting region, then the sender's payoff must be at least $p_{0}v-2c/\lambda$.
+If $p$ belongs to the stopping region, then the sender's payoff is equal to $v$.
+In either case, the sender's payoff is at least $p_{0}v-2c/\lambda$. \end{proof} We prove {Theorem \ref{thm:folk}} by constructing MPEs with a particularly simple structure: \begin{defn} A Markov perfect equilibrium is a \emph{simple MPE} (henceforth, SMPE) if there exist $p_{\ast}\in(0,\hat{p})$ and $p^{\ast}\in(\hat{p},1)$ such that the receiver chooses action $\ell$ if $p<p_{\ast}$, waits if $p\in(p_{\ast},p^{\ast})$, and chooses action $r$ if $p\geq p^{\ast}$.\footnote{We do not restrict the receiver's decision at the lower bound $p_{\ast}$, so that the waiting region can be either $(p_{*},p^{*})$ or $[p_{*},p^{*})$.
+Requiring $W=(p_{*},p^{*})$ can lead to non-existence of an SMPE in Proposition \ref{prop:C2_hold}.
+Requiring $W=[p_{*},p^{*})$ can lead to non-admissibility of the sender's best response in Proposition \ref{prop:C2_fail}.} \end{defn} In other words, in an SMPE, the receiver waits for more information if $p\in W$ and takes an action, $\ell$ or $r$, otherwise, where $W=(p_{*},p^{*})$ or $W=[p_{*},p^{*})$ denotes the \emph{waiting region:}

-While this is the most natural equilibrium structure, we do not exclude the possibility of MPEs that violate this structure.
-Our folk theorem, as well as Theorem \ref{thm:infeasible_MPE_payoffs}, is independent of whether such non-simple equilibria exist or not.
+While this is the most natural equilibrium structure, we do not exclude possible MPEs that violate this structure.
+Whether such non-simple MPEs exist or not is irrelevant for our results.
+While we construct SMPEs to establish {Theorem \ref{thm:folk}}, Theorem \ref{thm:infeasible_MPE_payoffs} is valid for \emph{all} MPEs.
+Finally, we continue to require our refinement with SMPEs.